spesmilo/electrum-docs/merchant.rst

 line displays the time remaining until the request expires.

 .. image:: png/payreq_window.png

 This page can already used to receive payments.
-However, it will not detect that a request has been paid; for that we need to configure websockets
+However, it will not detect that a request has been paid; for that we need to configure websockets.

 Add web sockets support
 -----------------------